chingchenms/llvm/docs/Coroutines.rst

 the `coro.suspend` intrinsic.

 The second argument indicates whether this suspension point is `final`_.
 The second argument only accepts constants.
+If more than one suspend point is designated as final, the resume and destroy branches should lead to the same basic blocks.

 Semantics:
 """"""""""